Do you desperately need to clean your chicken coop? This post includes all the information you need for when, how, and

 I have a pack of disposable dust and filter safety masks (amazon) and they work great.
 Afterward, I just throw it away.

 A few of the reasons for wearing a mask are to prevent the inhalation of dusts and ammonia.

-On top of the dirt, fecal particles, feathers, and bacteria in the chicken coop dust, the dusts also contain endotoxins (toxins of gram-negative bacteria) which may cause acute and chronic illnesses.
+On top of the dirt, the chickens poop, feathers, and other bacteria are in the chicken coop dust.
+The dusts also contain endotoxins (toxins of gram-negative bacteria) which may cause acute and chronic illnesses.